-- the preservation and further increase of its market share, based on the distribution network it has already established. - the permanent and continuous enhancement of its presence in the Central Europe, the Balkans and the Eastern Mediterranean markets offsetting the considerable decline in the Greek construction market. - the reduction of its production costs - the efficient management of its working capital.
+- the preservation and further increase of its market share - the permanent and continuous enhancement of its presence in the Central Europe, the Balkans and the Eastern Mediterranean markets offsetting the considerable decline in the Greek construction market. - the reduction of its production costs - the efficient management of its working capital.

-Within this framework, innovative investments have been almost completed at SIDENOR's premises, in order to reduce both the consumption of energy and the factory's carbon foot-print (Co2).
+Within this framework, innovative investments have been almost completed at SOVEL's production plant, in order to reduce both the consumption of energy and the factory's carbon foot-print (Co2).